-A variety of printing formats

-- You can easily make prints of your pictures.

-- Updating the camera firmware
+- A variety of printing formats - You can easily make prints of your pictures. - Creating panorama images You can make a panorama from the photos you have taken using the panorama function. - Updating the camera firmware

-- Developing RAW images

-For information about OLYMPUS Master's other features, as well as for details on how to use the software, refer to "Help" in OLYMPUS Master software.
+For information about OLYMPUS Master's other features, as well as for details on how to use the software. refer to "Help" in OLYMPUS Master software.